adjourn02/bot-detector/README.md

 <img src="Images/bots_month_chart.png" width="450" />

 The values seem reasonable where there is less bot activity post-election.
-Now, let's see what our classifier is learning by comparing the most frequent words in tweets from both classes for the months of October (pre-election) and November (post-election).
+Now, let's see what our classifier is learning content-wise by comparing the most frequent words from tweets in both classes for the months of October (pre-election) and November (post-election).

 <img src="Images/hist_tweets_oct.png" width="900" />
 <img src="Images/hist_tweets_nov.png" width="900" />

-From the results above, both classes have almost the same most frequent words.
-This implies the following:
+## Conclusion
-1. Our model does not generalize well to unseen data especially recent ones.
+The results from the 2024 U.S. Elections dataset indicate that nearly 99% of the tweets were generated by bots.
+Additionally, data exploration reveals that both bot and human accounts share many of the same most frequent words.
+These findings suggest several important implications.
+First, the model appears to have limited ability to generalize to unseen data, particularly to more recent examples.
+Second, the similarity in word frequency between the two classes indicates that tweet content alone is insufficient for reliably distinguishing between bots and humans; metadata plays a critical role in enhancing classification performance.
+Finally, the increasing linguistic sophistication of bots underscores their growing capacity to mimic human behavior, thereby making them more challenging to detect using traditional content-based methods.

-2. Comparing classes based on the top words frequency alone is insufficient to make conclusions.
+## Challenges
-3. Bots are getting better in imitating human behavior and thus getting better in evading detectors.
+The scarcity of labeled data for bot classification presents a significant challenge in fully leveraging the capacity of deep neural networks.
+Moreover, as bots continue to evolve and become increasingly adept at evading detection systems, the lack of up-to-date labeled datasets further hinders the ability to capture and model emerging patterns of bot behavior.

 ## Future Work
-With bots getting better in evading detectors that are trained on tweets and metadata, exploring a bot's network and it's interactions within the network may capture features that are distinguishable from human behavior.
-In addition, given that there's limited labeled data for bot classification, semi-supervised and unsupervised learning methods may bridge the gap in model learning.
+As bots continue to evolve and evade detection systems trained solely on tweet content and metadata, future research may benefit from incorporating features derived from network structure and user interactions.
+Analyzing a bot’s position and behavior within social graphs could reveal patterns that are more robust and discriminative than content-based features alone.
+Additionally, given the limited availability of labeled data for bot classification, semi-supervised and unsupervised learning approaches present promising directions.
+These methods can leverage large volumes of unlabeled data to enhance model generalization and improve robustness against evolving bot behaviors.